andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-To achieve this, every object must have two additional variables—one for storing a link to a photo and another one to store the unread status:
+To achieve this, every object must have two additional variables—one for storing a link to a photo and another for storing the unread status:

 ```js {8,9,16,17,24,25}
 data: {